mark-bak/bikinematicsolver/README.md

 go look at the test_bike.py thats pretty much all it does

-get from pypi
+get from pypi:

-'''
-pip install bikinematics
+`pip install bikinematics`
-'''